Bankruptcy and Medical Bills

 Once you file for bankruptcy, any debt incurred after will not be discharged.
 When you use bankruptcy for medical bills, you’re including the existing medical debt (and all other debt) for consideration for discharge.

-While you can technically file for bankruptcy multiple times, there are .
-If you’ve received a discharge under Chapter 7, you !
+While you can technically file for bankruptcy multiple times, there are limitations.
+If you’ve received a discharge under Chapter 7, you can’t file a second Chapter 7 case until eight years have passed!
 Bankruptcy stays on your record for 10 years, so timing is an important consideration.

-So, if you’re set to incur additional debt, you may want to wait and .
+So, if you’re set to incur additional debt, you may want to wait and prepare accordingly.
 Additionally, if all of your assets are “exempt,” which means they’re protected from creditors, you may want to wait to file as well.
-Other considerations include your level of income, the likelihood of wage garnishment, and your .↑ Back to top
+Other considerations include your level of income, the likelihood of wage garnishment, and your prospective insurance coverage.

 Think about if the hit to your credit is worth it.